Preston M. Burch: Return to United States

 Known as someone who never allowed a horse to race unless it was in top condition, Burch was a founding member of the American Trainers Association.
 He was elected the Association's first president and served for seven years.

 In 1953, Blood-Horse Publications published his book titled "Training Thoroughbred Horses" (ASIN: B000O6YU38).
 The widely read book was reprinted in 1973, 1976, and again in 1992.

 Retirement

 In 1957, Burch retired after a career that spanned fifty-six years.
-Under his tutelage, assistant trainers such as Richard E. Handlen, Burley Parke, and Oscar White learned the art of conditioning Thoroughbreds and went on to very successful training careers of the own.
+Under his tutelage, assistant trainers such as Richard E. Handlen, Burley Parke, and Oscar White learned the art of conditioning Thoroughbreds and went on to very successful training careers of their own.

-Preston Burch was inducted in the National Museum of Racing and Hall of Fame in 1963.
+Preston Burch was inducted into the National Museum of Racing and Hall of Fame in 1963.
 In 1973, he was the honored guest at the annual Testimonial Dinner given by the Thoroughbred Club of America.
 He was one of the trainers feature in the 2007 book Masters of the Turf: Ten Trainers Who Dominated Horse Racing's Golden Age by author Edward L. Bowen.